ygemici/osz/docs/messages.md

 OS/Z Message Queues
 ===================

+The main inter process communication form of OS/Z tasks are message queues.

 User level library
 ------------------

 Normally you won't see a thing about message queues.
 The `libc` library hides all the details from you, so you just use printf() and fopen() etc. as usual.
-It is required that you do not use the low level (like syscall) directly.
+For [security](https://github.com/bztsrc/osz/blob/master/docs/security.md) reasons, you cannot use message queues directly, and you should not use the syscall interface.
 The `libc` functions guarantee the [portability](https://github.com/bztsrc/osz/blob/master/docs/porting.md) of applications.

-But if there's really a need to use the messaging system, you have platform independent `libc` functions for that.
+But if there's really a need to use the messaging system (you are implementing a new message protocol), then you have platform independent `libc` functions for that.

 ### Low level user Library

 There are only five functions for messaging, variations on synchronisation.
 They are provided by `libc`, and defined in [etc/include/sys/core.h](https://github.com/bztsrc/osz/blob/master/etc/include/sys/core.h).
-You should not use them directly (unless you're implementing your own message protocol), use higher level functions instead.
+You should not use them directly (unless you're implementing your own message protocol), use one of the higher level functions instead.

 ```c
 /* async, send a message and return it's serial (non-blocking) */